 2 x 50 cal , 4 x 30cal

 Plus aprox 140 troops

 Built by Missouri Valley Bridge & Iron Company, Evansville, Indiana.
 Laid down May 7, 1943.
 Launched July 17, 1943.
 Commissioned on August 22, 1943 with Lt.
 Matthew J. McCabe, USNR, in command.

 Assigned to the South-West Pacific, this LST participated in operations n New Guinea and the Philippines.

 Between January to February 1944 participated in the landing at Saidor.
 During February 1944 landed at Cape Gloucester.
 During March 1944 participated in the combat landing in the Admiralty Islands.
-During April 22, 1944 the landing at Hollandia and remained in the area until May 1944 participated in operations at Toem-Wakde-Sarmi.
+On April 22, 1944 landed at Hollandia and remained in the area until May 1944 participated in operations at Toem-Wakde-Sarmi.
 Next, Biak Island operations during June 1944.
 During July 1944 the landing at Noemfoor Island followed by Cape Sansapor operation during July and August 1944.
 In September 1944 the landing at Morotai.